SS

 Institutions & Bar Associations

-The governance instruments the profession's national regulator has not yet built
+Governance instruments the profession's regulator has not yet built

-• CLE programme content grounded in the SIM and ART frameworks
+• CLE programme content grounded in SIM and ART frameworks

 • The Five Doctrines as a ready-made professional conduct standard for AI use

-• Volume II will deliver model guidelines and practice directions in adoptable form
+• Model guidelines and practice directions in adoptable form (Volume II)

 • Training modules structured for bar association and law school delivery